espressif/developer-portal/content/pages/contribution-guide/writing-content/index.md

 For a real example, see this [page](../../../blog/build-embedded-swift-application-for-esp32c6/#building-an-example-project).

 As you can see, the `tabs` shortcode has **the parameter** `groupId`.
 It creates association between all tabbed code blocks bearing the same `groupId` on a webpage.
-This is very useful, for example, if you have a tutorial covering multiple operating systems -- once you choose a certain tab, all associated code blocks will switch to the same tab.
+Once you choose a certain tab, all associated code blocks will switch to the same tab.
+It can be useful in tutorials covering multiple operating systems, programming lanugages, etc.

 You can also easily **indent a tabbed code block**, by preceding the `tabs` and `tab` shortcodes with the required number of spaces.
 This is exactly what was [done][indented-tabbed-code-block] in the linked example above.